 General information about the game

 know! is a quiz game that can be played both offline and online.
-For the board game, Ravensburger has the Toy Awards in the “Teenager & Adults” category.
+For the board game Ravensburger as part of the Nuremberg Toy Fair Toy Awards in the “Teenagers & Adults” category.
 In addition to the question cards, the primary game element is the Google Assistant, an intelligent personal assistant.
 The game can be played with 3 to 6 players, but teams can also be formed with more players.
 A minimum age of 10 years is recommended in offline mode, but 16 years for online mode.
 In addition to the question cards, the primary game element is the Google Assistant, an intelligent personal assistant.

-The principle of the game that questions don't run low and get old, not in itself, is completely new, because there are already publishers who rely on online support.
-For example, rudy games has released some games with app support, including the knowledge and activity game “Interaction”.
-However, a digital assistant is being integrated for the first time.
+The principle of the game is completely new, that questions don't run out and get old, not in itself, because there are already publishers who rely on online support.
+For example, rudy games has released some games with app support, including the knowledge and activity game "Interaction".
+However, a digital assistant will be integrated for the first time.